joebeeson/referee/README.md

                     'YourLogger' => array(

-                        // The error type(s) that should trigger this listener 'levels' => E_ERROR,
+                        // The error type(s) that should trigger this listener.
+Defaults to E_ALL 'levels' => E_ERROR,

                         // The method to call to pass an error, defaults to 'error'